Visit our Posture Control page to find out more about how Zscaler can help support your DevSecOps initiatives.

 DevOps and DevSecOps both use automation and continuous processes to establish collaborative development cycles.
-DevSecOps emerged following criticism of DevOps for failing to appropriately emphasize cybersecurity.
+DevSecOps emerged as a response to criticism that DevOps failed to appropriately emphasize cybersecurity.

 Short for development, security, and operations, DevSecOps helps enterprises integrate security across application development by implementing security controls at each stage of the development life cycle.
 Finding and fixing security issues as early as possible helps save costs, avoid rework, and reduce risk by ensuring cloud workloads are secure before they’re deployed.